fg91/learning_cuda/notes/lesson_2/README.md

 hello<<<16, 1>>>();
 ```

-This has 16! possible different output because each block of code has a different idx, thus output, but the *order is random*.
+This has 16! possible different outputs because each block of code has a different idx, thus output, but the *order is random*.

 ### Things CUDA guarantees:
 1. All threads in a block run on the same SM at the same time